 Tight regulation is key

-According to New Jersey law, players whose age and identity cannot be verified by means of a standard KYC check must submit two forms of ID, one of which must be government issued with a picture and signature.
+According to New Jersey law, players whose age and identity cannot be verified by a standard KYC check must submit two forms of ID, one of which must be government issued with a picture and signature.
 In addition, all online players in New Jersey need to enter a PIN and answer two security questions in order to be permitted to log in to a site and play online for real money.
 Penalties for violators can range from exclusion to fines, forfeiture of winnings and jail time.

-Rebuck, addressing East Coast Gaming Conference and iGaming Institute attendees, stated that that New Jersey has a great working relationship with other jurisdictions that may offer online gambling in the near future.
-He believes that they are equally interested in making sure that the foreign operators are shut out of their own potential market.
+Rebuck, addressing East Coast Gaming Conference and iGaming Institute attendees, stated that New Jersey has a great working relationship with other jurisdictions that may offer online gambling in the future.
+He believes that they are equally interested in making sure that foreign operators are shut out of their own potential market.